“The miracle of love comes to us in the presence of the uninterpreted moment.”- Byron Katie

 How often do you berate yourself with the vilest of names and insults that you wouldn’t think of saying to someone else?

-I read an article recently that was making the case for self-worth coming only from the person in the mirror, and not from what anyone else says about you.
+I read an article recently that was making a case for self-worth coming only from the person in the mirror, and not from what anyone else says about you.
 This is a common teaching, especially the part about not letting other people’s opinions and criticisms determine your self-worth.

 Counterbalancing this tendency is an equally strong fear-based tendency to stay within the bounds of the comfort zone.
 This creates an inner tug-of-war that usually ends up in a confusing cycle of self-justification and self-condemnation.